rocky-linux/documentation/docs/books/nvchad/additional_software.md

 ## Lazygit

-[LazyGit](https://github.com/jesseduffield/lazygit) is a ncurses-style interface that allows you to perform all `git` operations in a more user-friendly way.
+[LazyGit](https://github.com/jesseduffield/lazygit) is an ncurses-style interface that allows you to perform all `git` operations in a more user-friendly way.
 It is required by the _lazygit.nvim_ plugin.
 This plugin makes it possible to use LazyGit directly from NvChad, it opens a floating window from where you can perform all operations on your repositories, thus allowing you to make all changes to the _git repository_ without leaving the editor.

 To install it we can use the repository for Fedora.
 On Rocky Linux 9 it works perfectly.